Matt-Greff/ambyint_full_stack/README.md

 ## Wishlist

 ### Firstly

 Add Enzyme to testing suite.

 ### Secondly

+Example tests are extremely basic in nature, maybe some more detail orientated tests could be demonstrated.

+Linter is straight from Airbnb, there is a high chance of me customizing the linter in the future.

 Currently we can production-build with just `yarn build`.
-This is a bit primitive.
+This is a bit primitive in nature.
-  1) public files are being copied to build, but this could be a tid bit more elegant than `cp -r client/src/public/* client/build/public/`.
+  1) public files are being coppied to build, but this could be a tid bit more elegant than `cp -r client/src/public/* client/build/public/` within the build script, I believe webpack has a package that allows you to copy directories but needs further looking into.
   2) if I add a server directory with passthrough, the prod-build version of that will be quite different.

+## Upcoming

+I based the preliminary webpack layout from the sources listed below but due to me wanting to make this boilerplate from the ground up I may soon switch repositories and begin developing the webpack layout from scratch, once that happens I will list the link to the repo here.
+It will incorporate a very similar design and attention to testing both front end and backend, being deployment ready, demonstrated routes, and having good practices with react garunteed(linted).
 ---

 Thanks to: